gyasis/gyasis/README.md

 ### Hi, I'm Gyasi.
 #### I am a medical doctor, mainly working with Python programming for data science and A.I. to apply in medical applications.
+However that doesn't mean that I don't tinker in other projects and hobbies
 #### Relearning R and Node
 #### Discovered Rust :heart_eyes: